Fabric, screen printing, sewing

 When I was in art school, I did not focus on one discipline.
-We tried our hands in printmaking, painting, photography, drawing, design and much more.
+We turned our hands to printmaking, painting, photography, drawing, design and much more.
 I did not once work with textiles.
 It is interesting to me to see that is where my art has taken me.
-It isn't that I enjoy working with textiles, it's more about the finished work and the look I want to achieve.
+When creating a piece I choose the materials according to how I want the finished product to 'feel.'
 I am a big fan of taking Brutalist architecture and recreating a large, solid, unmoving, harsh slab of concrete into something small, approachable and tactile.
 It's unexpected.
 I think this is why I like using textiles with architecture: It's unexpected.

 This piece was chosen to be a part of the Visual Artists of Scotland open exhibition.
 It was featured in the exhibition catalog and subsequently sold.

 Edinburgh Streets (Castle, The Mound, George Street)

 These two pieces were shortlisted for the Royal Academy Summer Exhibition